'The Time Is Now For Curing Blood Cancer'

 This important project will require £3.5million of additional funding and will double the Centre’s capacity for research nurses positions, clinical trials and patients treated.

 This will not only hasten progress towards establishing effective treatments for all blood cancers within our lifetime but also immediately increase the number of lives saved in the process.

-The Local Growth Fund has granted £2.45m to allow work to begin on this project in early 2017 and by the autumn the expanded Centre will be ready to treat patients.
+The Local Growth Fund has granted £2.45m to allow work to begin on this project in early 2017 and by 2018 the expanded Centre will be ready to treat patients.
 Cure Leukaemia has made a commitment to raise the additional £1million capital funds by December 31st 2017 and we need your continued support to ensure this project is fully funded.